-These are bands of scar tissue that form between the organs of the pelvis (ovaries, fallopian tubes, uterus, bladder, and bowel) and can cause them to attach to each other and lose their function.
+These are bands of scar tissue that form between the organs of the pelvis (ovaries, fallopian tubes, uterus, bladder, and intestines) that can cause them to attach to each other and lose their function.

-Pelvic surgeries and the scars derived from them can also cause adhesions, affecting the functionality of the fallopian tubes.
+Pelvic surgeries and the resulting scars can also cause adhesions, affecting the functionality of the Fallopian tubes.

-The effect on fertility is because these adhesions cause the fallopian tubes and ovaries to stick to other nearby surfaces.
-As a result, the functions are prevented from performing correctly.
+These adhesions can cause the Fallopian tubes and ovaries to stick to other nearby surfaces.
+As a result, their functions are impaired and fertility issues develop.

-If an egg with a sperm is fertilized, pelvic adhesions also prevent the fertilized egg from reaching the uterus.
-This fact increases the possibility of ectopic pregnancy, that is, that the embryo is implanted outside the uterus.
+In the event that an egg is fertilized with a sperm, pelvic adhesions can also prevent the fertilized egg from reaching the uterus.
+This occurence increases the possibility of ectopic pregnancy, that is, that the embryo implants outside the uterus.

 The agents causing the infection are usually Chlamydia trachomatis, gonococcus or Mycoplasma hominis in 60% of cases, while the remaining 40% are due to bacteria that can be found in the vaginal flora.

-This disorder may be acute with the worst symptoms or chronic where it may go unnoticed.
+This disorder may be acute and symptomatic, or chronic where it may go unnoticed.

-Hydrosalpinx is an alteration resulting from an obstruction in the ends of the fallopian tubes, which causes an accumulation of fluid inside.
+Hydrosalpinx is a disorder resulting from an obstruction in the ends of the Fallopian tubes.
+This causes an accumulation of fluid inside them.

 The uterus is an essential organ for reproduction.
-For this reason, the uterine factor must be taken into account in female infertility, since any alteration of the uterus will have a consequence in the process of reproduction.
+Thus, the uterine factor must be taken into account in female infertility, since any alteration of the uterus will have a consequence in the process of reproduction.

-There are several uterine anomalies but not all of them cause infertility in women, only those that prevent the implantation of the embryo and its growth in the uterus.
+There are several uterine anomalies but not all of them cause infertility in women.
+Those that do prevent the implantation of the embryo and its growth in the uterus.